 Considering you are building your Amway business part-time, it’s going to take a while to make it to the top ranks, and make a good income.
 Most of the Diamonds I’ve studied took anywhere from five to ten years (or more) just to make it to Diamond.

-Have the long-term view with your Amway business.
+Develop the long-term view with your Amway business.
 Think of it as your part-time, long-term project.
 Think of it as your five to ten-year plan to replace your job income.

-# 9 Part-Time Is Better Than Full-Time
+# 9: Part-Time Is Better Than Full-Time

-I once heard a seven-figure earner (name withheld) tell me that $3k per month part-time is better than $10k per month full time (when it comes to network marketing).
+I once heard a seven-figure earner (name withheld) tell me that $3k per month part-time is better than $10k per month full-time (when it comes to network marketing).

 If you can maintain your business working 10-20 hours per week (40 to 80 hours per month) and earn $3k to $5, that is huge.

-Compare that to having to work 40-80 hours per week to earn $10k per month.
+Compare that to having to work 40-80 hours per week to earn and maintain $10k per month.
 If you break that down into an hourly wage, the part-timer makes more per hour than the full-timer!

 The real beauty of network marketing is that it is designed to start part-time, until your income replaces your job income.
 Going full time right away (or too soon) is a huge mistake.
+Don’t do it!

-Don’t let the business consume your life.
+Also, don’t let the business consume your life.
 Set business hours.
 Work your business minimum five days a week, for an hour or two a day.

 Keep your day job.
 Spend time with your family.
 Enjoy life.
 And remember that part-time is better than some-time or no-time.
 In many cases, it’s even better than full-time.

-# 10 Don’t Forget the Little Money
+# 10: Don’t Forget the Little Money

 It’s easy to only think about the big money.
 After all, the Diamond lifestyle is amazing.
-The income you can make as a Platinum is also very appealing.
+The income you can make as a Platinum is also appealing.

 While either of those two things might appeal to you, most of your prospects will NOT be interested in the big money.
-For most Americans, an extra $300 to $500 per month would change their life for the better!
+For most Americans, an extra $300 to $500 per month would completely change their life for the better!

 Bonus Tip: Don’t Waste Your Time with the Wrong People

-This is a mistake I’ve made many times over in my network marketing career.
+This is a mistake I’ve made many times in my network marketing career.
 I’m not proud to admit it either, but it’s the truth.

-You have to realize that you can’t make anyone else successful in the business.
+You must realize that you can’t make anyone else successful in the business.
+You can’t drag anyone across the finish line.
 Each person is their own CEO and is responsible for their own business.
-Sometimes, you will want success more for someone else than they want it for themselves.
+In some cases, you will want success more for someone else than they want it for themselves.

 You should love on everyone and treat everyone well, but don’t get stuck in management mode either.
 It’s not your job to manage anyone.
 Your job is to lead by example and work with the willing.

 You are looking for people who are hungry, coachable, and willing to work.
 If your team isn’t growing, go find a new team!
-You can’t drag anyone across the finish line, nor should you.
+Remember this, it’s better to run with one than push twenty.

 Other Posts You Might Enjoy: